mltomlins0n/QANotes/PegaDecisioningNotes.md

 * The **Active** attribute is set on the offer.
 * The offer belongs to the **first relevant action** in the NBA hierarchy.

+<a name="prop"></a>
+## Propositions

+**Propositions are any customer facing offers, actions or messages.**

+They can be presented on any customer interaction channel, web, mobile, contact center, social media etc.

+Serviceing a customer's request is a valid proposition, even though it was the customer who initiated the request.

+Every proposition has properties that define its characteristics:

+* Price
+* Benefit
+* Product Image
+* Short Title

+Propositions are organized into a 3 level hierarchy to meet various business needs, such as **Sales**, **Retention**, and **Service**.

+This Hierarchy is: **Business Issue > Group > Proposition.**

+It can be customized into any hierarchal structure that meets the business needs.